vasilisanagno/UAV-Based-Wildfire-Detection-using-RGB-and-Thermal-Cameras/README.md

 ### 📁 Folder Structure

+- 📂 `Cosys-AirSim-5.2.1`
+  Contains the customized AirSim source code, tailored for the simulation environment used in this project.
+This includes modifications for the multi-camera setup (RGB & thermal) and other simulation-related enhancements.

 - 📂 `scripts-preprocessing`
   Contains the **data preprocessing scripts**, including image cropping, resolution adjustment, grayscale conversion for thermal images, data augmentation, label formatting, removal of low-quality or irrelevant samples and conversion to multiple object detection annotation formats (YOLO, Pascal VOC and COCO).